Future Hog Dozier raves about Arkansas’ crazy grid atmosphere

 “The game atmosphere was crazy, I’ve never been to anything like that before,” Dozier said.
 “I was out with the guys last night and they showed me around and talked to them a little bit and get the real scoop on everything.
 I love it.”

-Dozier committed to Arkansas on July 13, a little less than a month after taking an unofficial visit to Fayetteville on June 13.
+Dozier committed to Arkansas on July 13, a little less than a month after talking an unofficial visit to Fayetteville on June 13.

 He chose Arkansas over Tennessee, Duke, Maryland – all schools he visited this spring and summer – as well as South Carolina, Maryland, Georgia Tech, South Florida, Arkansas State and others.